thewebface/soundweb/README.md

 Usage
 -----

-The library currently only supports receiving data from a Soundweb device.

 The controls must be copied to the 'serial' window in Soundweb Designer in order for their data to be output.

     var swclient = soundweb.createClient({host:'localhost', port:2000});